Slitherine/dw2ide-bindings/README.md

 # dw2ide_runtime

-`dw2ide_runtime` is a bridge module written mainly in C++ and JavaScript, envisioned for the [DW2IDE electron.js project]().
+`dw2ide_runtime` is a bridge module written mainly in C++ and JavaScript, envisioned for the [DW2IDE electron project]().
 This singular module aims to provide direct access to the .NET environment exported by a separate C# project.
 The project is open source and is released under the MIT License.

-## Description

-The project serves as glue for the .NET API of the C# DW2IDE project and the JavaScript runtime of the DW2IDE electron.js project.
+The project serves as glue for the .NET API of the C# DW2IDE project and the JavaScript runtime of the DW2IDE electron project.

-The project is written in C++ with a little bit of JavaScript for wiring up, and is envisioned to be used as a dependency in the DW2IDE electron.js project.
+The project is written in C++ with a little bit of JavaScript for wiring up, and is envisioned to be used as a dependency in the DW2IDE electron project.

 ## Installation

-This project isn't meant to be used as a standalone project, but rather as a dependency in the DW2IDE electron.js project.
+This project isn't meant to be used as a standalone project, but rather as a dependency in the DW2IDE electron project.
 However, if you want to use this project as a standalone project, you can do so by cloning this repository and building the project using the following commands:

 *TODO: Add build instructions based on what we come up with for GitHub CI*